 Your low back should not arch and your ribs should not pop toward the ceiling.
-If they do, you have decreased thoracic mobility.
+If they do, you have decreased spinal mobility.

 By improving the alignment and mobility of your thoracic spine, you will improve your posture, reduce chance of injury and be able to accomplish daily activities more easily.
 You will feel better because you are able to breathe more easily and provide oxygen to the muscles and organs of your body.

-Questions about spinal mobility, or want to improve yours?
+Questions about decreased spinal mobility, or want to improve yours?
 Call Bodylines today!
-We have a team of Physical therapists, Physical therapist assistants, and Pilates Instructors that have extensive experience in dealing with a variety of back mobility issues and injuries.
+We have a team of Physical therapists, Physical therapist assistants, and Pilates Instructors that have extensive experience in dealing with a variety of decreased spinal mobility issues and injuries.
 Combine that with Pilates and it’s the perfect formula for keeping you pain free and feeling strong to do all your summer activities.